chromecide/Flux-Node/lib/mixins/README.md

 This Needs to be cleaned up and moved to the Apps or Examples directory

+### POP3

+Simple functionality for reading emails from a POP3 server.

 ### SaveNodeFile

 Uses the Storage Manager to Save Node State